Many dog owners have doubts about vaccines, study says

 Nearly 40% think canine vaccines are unsafe.
 Over 20% think they’re ineffective.
 And only 30% think they are medically necessary.

-Veterinarians said vaccine hesitancy has always existed among dog owners, but it’s increased significantly since the pandemic when fears over covid vaccines gained traction.
+Veterinarians said vaccine hesitancy has always existed among dog owners, but it’s increased significantly since the pandemic when fears over COVID-19 vaccines gained traction.

 Researchers said online postings about potential vaccine problems contribute to the skepticism, as well as some experiencing negative reactions when vaccinating pets.